irmen/prog8/docs/source/targetsystem.rst

 *Zero Page $0000 - $00FF*
     Consider the full zero page to be reserved for use by the Kernal and Basic in normal operation.
-    Zero page use by Prog8 can be manipulated with the ``%zeropage`` directive, various options may free up more locations for use by Prog8.
+    Zero page use by Prog8 can be manipulated with the ``%zeropage`` directive, various options may free up more locations for use by Prog8 or to reserve them for other things.

 Zero page usage by the Prog8 compiler